laceymerced/CS120-Survival-Guide/README.md

 - Discord Proof – Mission Receipt

 ### Group Final Project
-- Documents
+- All files in Docs folder
 - YouTube Playlist
-- Discord Proof – YouTube
+- Discord Proof  YouTube
+- Discord Proof  Mission Receipt (containing GitHub link proof)
+- FINAL_mISSION_RECIEPT.pdf
+- Essentially ALL folders and documents within this repo should be considered for the final project

 ---

-**Thank you for reviewing our final project!
-Essentially ALL folders and documents would like to be considered for the final project**
+**Thank you for reviewing our final project!**